deepakhb2/python-ui-automation/README.md

 # Selenium UI automation using Python.
 UI automation using python &amp; selenium.
+The sample tests are run on chrome and firefox.
+The docker image used supports chrome version 78.0 and Mozilla firefox version 65.0.
+The docker image repository [docker-selenium-python](https://github.com/deepakhb2/docker-selenium-python)

 ## Installation

 Install pythng 3.7 and setup the env using pyenv
-- `python3.7 -m venv ./env
+- `python3.7 -m venv ./env`
 - `source env/bin/activate`
 Install selenium using pip
 - `pip install selenium`